JasonCarter80/concord232/README.md

 ```

 ## Home Assistant
 Home Assistant will automatically download and install the pip3 library, but it only utilizes the Client to connect to the server.
-I used the instructions [found here](http://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/)
+I used the instructions [found here](http://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/) for setting up the server to run automatically at boot time.